 The task at hand was to create photoreal CG of popcorn, coke, and ice in stereoscopic 3D for a commercial that would play before every 3D movie at Carmike Cinemas.
 Maxwell Render offered a universal platform that worked and rendered out of all software packages on the project, delivering a product that looks sexier and…

-This beautifully filmic cinema spot, by Motion Theory for the Audi R8 via San Francisco-based Venables Bell & Partners, leads viewers on a Darwinian pursuit, covering 300 million years of biological and technological evolution in 60 seconds.
-The creative team built on the realism of live-action footage—that included capturing practical effects like rainwater-filled footprints and…
+This beautiful cinematic spot, by Motion Theory for the Audi R8 via San Francisco-based Venables Bell & Partners, leads viewers on a Darwinian pursuit, covering 300 million years of biological and technological evolution in 60 seconds.
+The creative team built on the realism of live-action footage—that included capturing practical effects like rainwater-filled footprints and the tracks of a galloping horse—and enhanced its breakneck pace and blended the evolutionary leaps.
+The result is a seamless pursuit that heralds Audi as the apex of the phenomenon of forward motion that pushes technology and human society ahead.

 Andrew co-supervised the shoot and VFX on this commercial for Mott’s new Garden Blend vegetable drink with John Fragomeni and Marion Spates at Mirada.